ItzWhole/BrainSTORM/README.md

 These results indicate that the proposed approach achieves improved axial localization performance compared to analytical fitting-based methods.

 Note: These results are shown for representative datasets and do not constitute a full statistical benchmark.
+For further details regarding the experimental setup, please contact:
+**milaborero@gmail.com**